efloch/dunder-mifflin/README.md

 ### How to use

-Download the raw scripts from this link https://docs.google.com/spreadsheets/d/18wS5AAwOh8QO95RwHLS95POmSNKA2jjzdt0phrxeAE0/edit#gid=747974534 into the data/raw/ folder

 In the root folder, run
 'python -m run'

-The script will be loaded, analyses and key statistics will be saved into the data/processed/ folder.
+The script will be loaded, analyzed and key statistics will be saved into the data/processed/ folder.

 ### The process